qiskit-community/qiskit-ignis/README.md

   * The readout mitigator will be soon added to [`qiskit-terra`](https://github.com/Qiskit/qiskit-terra).
   * Experiments for generating the readout mitigators will be added to [`qiskit-experiments`](https://github.com/Qiskit/qiskit-experiments)
+  * For use of mitigators with `qiskit.algorithms` and the [`QuantumInstance` class](https://qiskit.org/documentation/stubs/qiskit.utils.QuantumInstance.html?highlight=quantuminstance#qiskit.utils.QuantumInstance) this has been integrated into `qiskit-terra` directly with the `QuantumInstance`.

 * Ignis verification module